Before you start exploring opportunities in Australia you need to define what you are really looking for

 Australia Information for Job Seekers

 Job search in Australia requires more than just the obvious Australia CV writing and translation.
 You will face issues that probably did not even cross your mind when you decided to go for an overseas career.
-Do not underestimate the big impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the big impact employment in Australia can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.